 Twenty feet past where he turned was a T intersection.
 To the left was one way coming toward us.
 To the right was our only way, but it was a tiny lane and an S turn.
 The turn was so tight I worried that the tires would rub on both sides.
 We came out of the S to see a long skinny lane ahead of us.
 It was the busiest shopping lane of old town Rethmno.
 The sidewalks on each side weren’t wide enough for two people side by side.
 The curbs had bollards on them so that you couldn’t park a car partway on the sidewalk.
 The lane was filled with people.

 They were walking from one side of the lane to the other.
 They were holding up fancy dresses to see how they looked.
 They were flipping through lousy t-shirts and dorky hats.
 They were looking at cheap jewelry and expensive jewelry.
 They were eating tall gelatto cones.
 They were walking their babies.
-They were looking at their phones, checking sports scores, tweeting, Instagramming photos of the bozos in the rental car.
-They were walking arm-in-arm and talking about boyfriends.
+They were looking at their phones, checking sports scores, tweeting, walking arm-in-arm and talking about boyfriends.
 They were in a hurry because the cruise ship was going to leave soon and they hadn’t found the perfect piece of crap made in China but that looked so “Crete.”
+And yes, they were snapping pics of the bozos in the rental car for their instagrams.

-They were looking at us, walking around us, ignoring us, wondering what the hell was the Enterprise rental car doing there.
+They were looking at us, walking around us, ignoring us, wondering, “What the hell is the Enterprise rental car doing there with an obvious American idiot behind the wheel and how did he manage to get that beautiful Greek woman to ride with him?”

 “Oh my god, oh my god,” said Geni.
 I think I said holy shit a number of times.